crate/crate-tutorials/docs/downscaling/README.rst

 In this tutorial we:

-1. Create a Vanilla cluster.
+- Create a Vanilla cluster.
-2. Downscale it!, using replicas.
+- Downscale it, using replicas.
-3. Downscale it!, using snapshots.
+- Downscale it, using snapshots.

 Starting a Vanilla cluster
 --------------------------

 A Vanilla cluster is a three node cluster that runs on a single host.
 Each of the nodes share the file system and operating system scheduler of the host, to form a cluster.
 This rig provides parallel processing power on large scale data, when you only have one host, and this comes at the cost increased latency in writes.

 Proceed: